 Long-lived and Intangible Assets.
 Our long-lived assets are comprised of property and equipment and an investment in a nonaffiliated entity, and our intangible assets primarily consist of patents and product rights.
 Together, these assets have a net book value of approximately \$10.6 million or 30% of our total assets at December 31, 2002.
 Our investment in a privately-held nonaffiliated company is recorded under the cost method of accounting, because we do not have a controlling interest in this company nor do we have the ability to exert significant influence over the operating and financial policies of this investee company.
 Property and equipment, patents and product rights are amortized on a straight-line basis over their useful lives, which we determine based upon our estimate of the period of time over which each asset will generate revenues.
-An impairment of longlived or intangible assets could occur whenever events or changes in circumstances indicate that the net book value of these assets may not be recoverable.
+An impairment of long-lived or intangible assets could occur whenever events or changes in circumstances indicate that the net book value of these assets may not be recoverable.
 Events which could trigger an asset impairment include significant underperformance relative to expected historical or projected future operating results, significant changes in the manner of our use of an asset or in our strategy for our overall business, significant negative industry or economic trends, shortening of product life-cycles or changes in technology, and negative financial performance of our nonaffiliated investee company.
-If we believe impairment of an asset has occurred, we measure the amount of such impairment by comparing the net book value of the affected assets to the fair value of these assets, which is generally determined based upon the present value of the expected cash flows associated with the use of these assets.
-If the net book value exceeds the fair value of the impaired assets, we would incur an impairment expense equal to this difference.
-We currently believe the future cash flows to be received from our long-lived and intangible assets will exceed their book value and, as such, we have not recognized any impairment losses through December 31, 2002.
-Any unanticipated significant impairment in the future, however, could have a material adverse impact to our balance sheet and future operating results.
+If we believe impairment of an asset has occurred, we measure the amount of such impairment by comparing the net book value of the affected assets to the fair value of these assets, which is generally determined based upon the present value of the expected cash flows associated with the use of these assets to the fair value exceeds the fair value of the impaired assets, we would incur an impairment expense equal to this difference.
+We currently believe the future cash flows to be received from our long-lived and intangible assets will exceed their book value a

 Deferred Tax Assets.
 We have a history of losses, which has generated a sizeable federal tax net operating loss ("NOL") carryforward of approximately \$79.6 million as of December 31, 2002.
 The deferred tax asset associated with these NOLs and other temporary differences is approximately \$31.8 million at December 31, 2002.
 Under generally accepted accounting principles, we are required to record a valuation allowance against our deferred tax asset if it is more likely than not that some portion or all of the deferred tax asset will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of taxable income in the future.
 Due to the size of the NOL carryforward in relation to our history of unprofitable operations, we have not recognized any of our net deferred tax asset.
 It is possible that we could be profitable in the future at levels which would cause us to conclude that it is more likely than not that we will realize all or a portion of the deferred tax asset.
 Upon reaching such a conclusion, we would immediately record the estimated net realizable value of the deferred tax asset at that time and would then begin to provide for income taxes at a rate equal to our combined federal and state effective rates, which we believe would approximate 40%.
-Subsequent revisions to the estimated net realizable value of the deferred tax asset to vary significantly from period to period.
+Subsequent revisions to the estimated net realizable value of the deferred tax asset could cause our provision for income taxes to vary significantly from period to period.